20 Natural Laxatives for Constipation Relief- Did you know that most you can find in your kitchen pantry? Keep reading to find out.

 Drinking plenty of water often keeps you hydrated.
 It also helps prevent constipation.

-It also helps to filter out waste materials from the body and maintain other body functions.
+It also helps to filter out waste materials from the body and maintain other bodily functions.

 Exercises are good laxatives for constipation.
 They help to speed up the movement of food along the digestive tract.